This All-Day Float Trip Will Make Your North Carolina Summer Complete

 Are you ready for the most fun you can have on the water with absolutely no effort?
 High Mountain Expeditions has a river tubing adventure that’s the perfect way to cool off on a hot summer day.
 Whether you’re spending the day with family or friends, tie up together and create one of the best memories of the summer on this fun and relaxing trip down the New River tubing in North Carolina.

 High Mountain Expeditions has three locations in the Tar Heel State.
 The river tubing trips leave from the Boone Outpost.
 The minimum age for this trip is three years.
-Tubing cost is $20/person; cooler tubes cost $10 each.
 The water ranges from two to eight feet in depth and is considered calm, and has no rapids.
-Learn more and make reservations to go tubing in North Carolina on the official website of High Mountain Expeditions.
+Learn more about costs and make reservations to go tubing in North Carolina with a visit to High Mountain Expeditions Outpost on the web.

 Address: 1380 Hwy 105 South, Boone, NC, 28607